kotlin-hands-on/hands-on/Networking and Data Storage with Kotlin Multiplatfrom Mobile/09_Creating_the_iOS_application.md

 <img alt="iOS Application" src="./assets/ios-application.png" width="300">

-You can find the state of the project after this section in [this commit](https://github.com/kotlin-hands-on/kmm-networking-and-data-storage/commit/f4d1c5150b48d4691ae6dba565dd0a145790e5f3) on the final branch in the GitHub repository.
+You can find the final version of the project on the [final branch](https://github.com/kotlin-hands-on/kmm-networking-and-data-storage/tree/final) in the GitHub repository.